11shiyu/5620_SmartEDHub/README.md

 This is new react app for ELEC5620 group project SmartHub

 # install releated react library
-npm install react-bootstrap bootstrap npm install react-router-dom
+npm install react-router-dom react-bootstrap bootstrap

 # Getting Started with Create React App